Joëlle Wintrebert: Career in science fiction

 It follows the history of Sélen le chorège, one of the characters from Chromoville.

 Le Créateur chimérique (1988) begins with the short story La Créode (Prix Rosny aîné 1988), in which she imagines humans reproducing by parthenogenesis.
 The book won the Grand prix de l'Imaginaire in 1989.
 It is often referred to as her science fiction masterpiece.

 Her coming of age novel Les Diables blancs, published in 1993, starts during the Paris Commune and goes on in New Caledonia, in the same environment as La Colonie perdue published in 1998.

 In 1999 she published a scientific thriller Lentement s'empoisonnent.
 The same year, she becomes a member of the jury for the French SF award Grand prix de l'Imaginaire.

 Pollen, published in 2002 was awarded the prix Rosny aîné.
 In this novel, she questions the possibility of utopia.
 The title refers to the notion of Eden, while also constituting a humoristic nudge at her activity as an amateur beekeeper.
 The story follows three protagonists who each in their own specific way rebel against the established order which allows women kidnappings and gender inequality.

 In 2005 she published Le Canari fantôme a fantasy novel about the Yellow Train in the Catalan Pyrenes.

 In 2006 she explores a founding myth of Prague in the 8th century in her novel Les Amazones de Bohême.
 Set in the context of Charlemagne's invading troops, queen sur fond de menace des troupes de Libuše, surrounded by women, accepts the arrival of two evangelists.
 After her death, one of her army captains founds a city composed exclusively of women.

 La Chambre de sable published in 2008 is a contemporary novel oscillating between realism and onirism.

 In 2009 she published a book of short stories : La Créode et autres récits futurs.

 In 2021, she was awarded the Prix Extraordinaire des Utopiales by the Utopiales festival for her entire literary career.

 At the 2025 Eurocon she was honoured as a European Grandmaster in the ESFS Awards.

 Private life

 Joëlle Wintrebert was an amateur beekeeper.
 In 2000, she was living in the region of Montpellier.
-Her partner Henri Lehalle, is a professor of psychology and author of essays on science fiction.
+Her partner Henri Lehalle, is a professor of psychology and author of multiple essays on science fiction.
 Together they wrote L'Amie-nuit.